Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ1: Uncertainty in LLMs

 Self-supervised learning \cite{kirchhof2023probabilistic} leverages learning tasks to improve the model's understanding of data and uncertainty.
 They train the encoder by adding ambiguity to inputs for probabilistic embeddings of aleatoric uncertainty.
 The pseudo-uncertainty measure can be obtained using contrastive learning to estimate the original uncertainty by comparing augmented data points \cite{he2023clur}.

 The ensemble \cite{dietterich2000experimental} method trains multiple models with different initializations and combines predictions.
-A line of works \cite{ovadia2019can, wen2020batchensemble} claims that deep ensembles\cite{lakshminarayanan2017simple, dietterich2000experimental}, which is the method to train an ensemble of diverse models to capture different aspects of the data distribution, can better quantify the uncertainty with a relatively small number of ensembles.
+A line of works \cite{ovadia2019can, wen2020batchensemble} claims that deep ensembles\cite{lakshminarayanan2017simple, dietterich2000experimental}, which is the method to train an ensemble of diverse models to capture different aspects of the data distribution, can better quantify the uncertainty with a relatively small samples.
 Dirichlet prior networks (DPN) use a single model for the ensemble of predictive distributions overweights and capture distributional uncertainty using the sampled categorical distributions \cite{malinin2018predictivepriornetworks, danruo2023uncertainty}.
 However, prior networks require explicit modification to the training process.
 In \cite{phasetransition2025}, they treat transformers as a physics O($N$) model and apply multiple phase transitions to obtain the energy of generated sequences for uncertainty.

 While related to regular ensembles, Monte-Carlo dropout (MCD) \cite{gal2016dropout} is a simpler and computationally less intensive approximation of Bayesian inference but still requires open-box access to the model parameters or the last layer.
 MCD applies dropout during training and inference and runs multiple passes with dropout at test time.
 MCD can also be combined with Bayesian belief networks to capture different kinds of uncertainty \cite{loquercio2020generaluedl}.
 However, sampling-based methods provide over-confident and incorrect uncertainty measures if the model's predictions are also not well-calibrated \cite{gao2024spuq, zhang2024luq}.
-Next, we describe model calibration, a method to measure the quality of the uncertainty.